Paul Ryan's Political Views

-Paul Ryan is the current Speaker of the House of Representatives, a position he was elected to by his Republican colleagues in October 2015, after the resignation of John Boehner.
-Ryan represents Wisconsin's 1st Congressional District and ran as Mitt Romney's running mate during their unsuccessful campaign for the White House in 2012.
+Paul Ryan is the former Speaker of the House of Representatives, a position he retired from after the 2018 Mid-term election.
+Ryan represented Wisconsin's 1st Congressional District and served as Mitt Romney's running mate during their unsuccessful campaign for the White House in 2012.
 Ryan has received a lot of attention in recent years for his plans for reducing the federal budget deficit.
 Ryan is currently the Chairman of the House Committee on the Budget, a powerful role that allows him to set the agenda for hearing and deliberations about federal spending.
 A rising star in the Republican Party, Ryan has been mentioned by many as a potential future candidate for President and/or House Majority leader because of his visibility and the media attention he has garnered in recent years.
 This hub will attempt to take an unbiased look at Congressman Ryan's beliefs on the key political issues being debated in Washington.
 It will also provide a comparison of his views with other GOP politicians like Marco Rubio, John Kasich, and of course, Donald Trump.

 Paul Ryan on the Issues